 Director Titular 2019

-One of the characteristic features of the UANL Symphony under the baton of Jesús Medina has been the inclusion of various contemporary musical genres, resulting in a less classical and more inclusive repertoire.
+One of the characteristic features of the OSUNAL under the baton of Jesús Medina has been the incorporation of different contemporary musical genres, resulting in a less Classicist, more inclusive repertoire.

-In 1991, the Mexican Union of Theatre and Music Journalists awarded him “Best Director of the Year”, and in 2004, he received the “GAVIOTA” award from the Latin American Journalists’ Association.
+In 1991, the Mexican Union of Theatre and Music Journalists awarded him “Best Director of the Year”, and in 2004, he accepted the “GAVIOTA” award presented by the Latin American Journalists´ Association.

-Maestro Medina has participated in Mexico’s principal music festivals, including the Festival Cervantino (in Guanajuato), the International Music Festival of Morelia, the Festival of the Centro Historico of Mexico City, the Sinaloa Festival, the Foro de Música Nueva (New Music Forum), and the International Harp Festival, among others.
-He has performed in the United States, Singapore, France, Spain, Italy, Turkey, Serbia, Central America, and Mexico.
+Maestro Medina has participated in Mexico´s principal music festivals, including the Festival Cervantino (in Guanajuato), the International Music Festival of Morelia, the Festival of the Centro Historico of Mexico City, the Sinaloa Festival, the Foro de Música Nueva (New Music Forum), and the International Harp Festival, among others.
+He has performed in the United States, Singapore, France, Spain, Italy, Turkey, Serbia, the Czech Republic, Venezuela, Brazil, Colombia, Central America, and Mexico.